kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

   - ***Finishes "Ignus, the Hotel Owner***
   - ***Finishes "Sunry's Story***
 - Return to Ebon Hawk and board
-- Juhani #7
+- Juhani #3-#7
+  - You don't have to QS/QL inbetween, just mash all five convos
 - Fly to Korriban

 ## The Leviathan

 ### Detention Block
 - Carth's old mentor CS
-- Talk to the crew: 1,1,1,2
+- Choose Mission to rescue the party: 1,1,1,2
   - ***Starts “Captured by the Leviathan”***
 - Mash through being tortured
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) at the end of the CS with Mission
   - As CS fades out on Carth, there is a window between when this CS ends and the next with Mission begins
   - During this window, mash QS and [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>)
+  - If your first QS is too early, you'll never switch to Mission and load as MC stuck in your cell.
+This is a softlock, so load the Autosave.
   - If the cutscene initiates but you got a QS in, kill the game process in Task Manager or Alt-F4 and load the QS
   - If you didn’t get a QS, mash the cutscene
 - As Mission:
   - Turn left to the end of the hall and take door on left
   - Loot the Footlocker in this room for keycard